-The department is an accredited program of the National Association of Schools of Theatre and sponsors a major season of plays in the University Theatre, a season of faculty- and student-directed plays in the Laboratory Theatre, a summer repertory season of plays, workshops, and lab events.
-In addition, the Department of Theatre and Dance sponsors chapters of Alpha Psi Omega (national theatre honorary), Chi Tau Epsilon (national dance honorary), and the United States Institute of Theatre Technology.
+The school is an accredited program of the National Association of Schools of Theatre and sponsors a major season of plays in the University Theatre, a season of faculty- and student-directed plays in the Laboratory Theatre, and a summer season of performing laboratory events with nationally renowned professional artists.
+In addition, the School of Theatre and Dance sponsors chapters of Alpha Psi Omega (national theatre honorary), Chi Tau Epsilon (national dance honorary), and the United States Institute of Theatre Technology.

 Grades below C in courses required of theatre and dance majors and minors are not acceptable in fulfillment of degree requirements.
 A grade of C or higher must be achieved in any DAN or THA course that is a prerequisite for another course.
 Transfer students must complete the following minimum credit hours of major or minor courses in residence at Texas Tech: B.A. theatre majors, 24 hours; B.F.
 A. theatre majors, 36 hours; B.A. dance majors, 24 hours; and theatre or dance minors, 9 hours.

 Dance Major.
 Students accepted to Texas Tech University who wish to seek a Bachelor of Arts in Dance must also audition for the dance program.
-Auditions are held every spring semester and consist of prospective students learning and performing movement in three different technical styles; solos will not be seen.
+Auditions are held every spring semester and consist of prospective students learning and performing movement in modern, ballet, and jazz; solos will not be seen.
+Auditions also include an expository writing component.
 Acceptance to Texas Tech University does not ensure admission as a dance major.
-The minimum number of hours required for the B.A. in Dance is 120, at least 40 of which must be at the junior and senior levels.
+The number of hours required for the B.A. in Dance is 120, at least 40 of which must be at the junior and senior levels.
+The degree will provide students an opportunity to participate in a more individualized degree through the choice of elective courses for a minor from outside the major area discipline that is consistent with the university philosophy and policies for a liberal arts degree.
 Students seeking the B.A. in Dance must complete the following requirements in addition to those required by the university and the College of Visual and Performing Arts.
-Dance major requirements (46 total hours) are as follows:
+Dance major requirements (55 total hours) are as follows:

 Students seeking preprofessional training leading to a B.F.
 A. degree in theatre arts major in either acting or design/technology must be admitted to the B.F.
 A. program by audition and interview.
 Students are admitted at the discretion of the faculty.
 Continuation in the program is dependent upon annual review and the faculty's assessment of the student's timely progress.
 Students whose progress is found unsatisfactory will be placed on programmatic probation.